matt-p-hayes/COEN-175-FINAL-PROJECT/README.md

 # COEN-175-FINAL-PROJECT
 ## Overview
-A compiler for a simplified version of C. This project was completed in phases culminating in the final compiler completed suring phase 6.
+A compiler for a simplified version of C. This project was completed in phases culminating in the finalized version in phase 6.

 ## Phases
 - Phase 1: Lexical Analysis - Used Flex to generate a scanner for the Simple C language